Mnem42/woc-history/entries/other/hack.md

 no reason, all under [nick](../users/f-n/nick.md)'s (now compromised) account.

-Currently, the [duck cult](duck-cult.md) server and a temporary replacement server named "World of Coding", created by moogly are being used.
+Currently, the [duck cult](duck-cult.md) server and a temporary replacement server named "World of Coders", created by moogly are being used.

 ![An announcement hacked nick made](../../assets/images/hacked-nick-announcement.png)